 - 6" square cake tin, lined (or 7" if you want a shallower cake that but more pieces)

 - 2 teaspoon Baking Powder

 - 2 tablespoons Molasses

-- 2 Orgran Vegan Eggs (2 tbsp powder whisked up with 4 tbsp cold water)
+- 2 Orgran Vegan Eggs (2 tablespoon powder whisked up with 4 tablespoon cold water)

 - 170 ml Soy Milk

 - 1 teaspoon Bicarbonate of Soda

 - 1 Lemon, juiced (zested first if you want to decorate the cake)